opencarecc/opencareMakerPlaybook/links.md

 ####What is being developed as open hardware?

-[Open Satellite](http://opensat.cc/download/DIYSatellite_en.pdf), you can literally plan your space mission, using opensource blue prints and guidelines
+[Open Satellite](http://opensat.cc/download/DIYSatellite_en.pdf), you can literally send data to space using opensource blue prints and guidelines

 You can build a [Quadcopter,](http://ardupilot.org/planner/index.html) from opensource hardware guides

 [Lasersaur,](https://github.com/nortd/lasersaur/wiki) You can build a high power laser machine using opensource technologies, with the cost of nearly $5K !

+[Ultimaker 3D printer,](https://ultimaker.com/en/resources/manuals) you can build your personalized version of the world's leading 3D printer, it is opensource.